William-Fernandes252/quake-log-parser/README.md

 Parse logs to get statistics like total kills, kills by player, and more.

+## Requirements

+To install and run the project, it is required to have installed on your machine

+- Python `>=3.8`

 ## Installation

 In order to install and the program, run